cmput496-dw/Assignment-1/README.md

-# Gomoku
+# Gomoku Project
-This is our Gomoku project for CMPUT-496
+This is our Gomoku assignment for CMPUT-496

-##Developers
+## Developers
 Walker P. <br/>
 Dustin M.